 4. Join a training walk or recruit a walking buddy.
 Training is always more fun with a friend to motivate you.

-Rehab United Physical Therapy & Sports Performance Center has developed the training programs to help you prepare for the Challenge Walk.
-Select the program based on how much time you have to prepare.
+Rehab United Physical Therapy & Sports Performance Center has developed the training program to help you prepare for the Challenge Walk.
 RU Sports Performance Center's integration of applied functional science and sport-specific training maximizes athletic potential while minimizing injury risk.
 If you are a team captain or individual looking for a more customized training plan that fits your schedule/ability/needs, feel free to contact Bryan Hill through Rehab United Sports Performance Center.